MartinWebDev/terem-tech-test/README.md

 but there simply isn't enough time in 4 hours to do everything I would like to demo.\
 I would rather discuss with you the sort of things I would test for as well as my general thoughts on testing in visual frameworks such as react.

+# React stuff
+I tried to include a bit of everything here, so you'll find at least 1 example of a custom made hook, multiple uses of the built in hooks, example of HOC, as well as other concepts.

 # Problems
 ## Carousel
 This test has instantly stumbled across my biggest failing point in web design...
 The dreaded carousel.